Paninaro (song): 1995 version

+just prior to "Paninaro '95" being issued as a single in July.

 The 1995 version received remixes from Angel Moraes, Tin Tin Out, and Tracy & Sharon.
 Tom Stephan of Tracy & Sharon would continue to remix for the Pet Shop Boys as his later alias Superchumbo.

-The 1995 version is included on the 2003 compilation album PopArt: The Hits and the 2001 double-disc reissue of Bilingual.
+The 1995 version is included on the 2003 compilation album PopArt: The Hits, Bilingual: Further Listening 1995–1997 and the 2023 Smash: The Singles 1985–2020 compilation.

 Critical reception

 Music & Media wrote, "Re-released to draw attention to the vital Alternative Pet Shop Boys sampler which contains all the B-sides, this is abundant proof of who's got the best melodies in electro pop."
+David Hemingway of Melody Maker picked "Paninaro" as one of the magazine's "single[s] of the week" and called it "perfection".
+He noted how the original version, a "celebration of Italian Cool Kids", is "reinvented as the most passionately heartbreaking ex-lover song ever".
+David Quantick of NME described it as "the great lost Pet Shop B-side".

 Music videos

 Original

 A self-produced music video, filmed in Italy, was used for the original release; it consisted of footage of the duo singing the song alongside locals.

 1995 version

 The "Paninaro '95" video was directed by long-time Pet Shop Boys director Howard Greenhalgh.
 The Top of the Pops performance of "Paninaro '95" replicated the imagery of the music video, with the same costumes, lighting, and male dancers involved.